Zuricho/ParallelFold/README.md

 python run_figure.py [SystemName]
 ```

-This python file will create a figure folder in your output folder
+This python file will create a figure folder in your output folder.

+Notice: `run_figure.py` need a local conda environment with matplotlib, pymol and numpy.